A survey of BWT variants for string collections: Effects on the parameter

 \begin{proof} Let $I=[b_I,e_I]$ be an interesting interval containing $d$ distinct characters, and let $U$ be the shared suffix defining $I$.
 Since the strings are listed according to the colex order, all strings in which $U$ is preceded by the same character will appear in one block, and therefore, $L$ has exactly $d$ runs in the interval $I$.
 Let $L_{b_I-1} = {\tt x}$ and $L_{e_I+1} = {\tt y}$.
 If ${\tt x}$ occurs in $I$ and it is not the first run of $I$ (i.e., $L_{b_I}\neq {\tt x}$), then listing first the strings where $U$ is preceded by ${\tt x}$ would reduce the number of runs by $1$; similarly, listing those where ${\tt y}$ precedes $U$ as last of the group would reduce the number of runs by $1$.
 By Prop.~\ref{prop:int_intervals}, this is the only possibility for varying the number of runs. \end{proof}

-Bentley, Gibney, and Thankachan recently gave a linear-time algorithm for computing the order of the dollars which minimizes the number of runs~\cite{BentleyGT20}, i.e.\ the optimal order for \mdollar.
-The idea is, in effect, to start from the colex-order and then adjust, where possible, the order of the runs within interesting intervals in order to minimize character changes at the borders, i.e.\ such that the first and the last run of each interesting interval is identical to the run preceding and following that interesting interval.
+The algorithm of Bentley et al.~\cite{BentleyGT20} for the optimal order for \mdollar\ is based on the idea of starting from the colex-order and then adjusting, where possible, the order of the runs within interesting intervals in order to minimize character changes at the borders, i.e.\ such that the first and the last run of each interesting interval is identical to the run preceding and following that interesting interval.
 This is equivalent to sorting groups of sequences sharing the same left-maximal suffix.
 This sorting can be done on each interesting interval independently without affecting the other interesting intervals.
 In Table~\ref{tab:3bwts-table2}, we show the result on our toy example, where it reduces the number of runs by $2$ w.r.t.\ colex order.
-We implemented an algorithm that computes the number of optimal runs according to the method of~\cite{BentleyGT20} and applied it to our datasets.
-In the next section, we compare the number of runs of each of the five BWT variants to the optimum.
+In the next section, we compare the number of runs of the non-separator based BWT variants to the optimum.